 Get Coverage from your Credit Card

 It is useful to look at your credit card provider if they provide travel insurance.
 Some premium cards will provide a basic coverage for a small period of time, usually 2 to 3 weeks.
 However, if you decide to go with this option, make sure you read the fine prints as it is usually for basic things and many exclusion can arise.
-I instead disregard these insurance and go directly to World Nomads, which has the record to provide full assistance if anything happens.
+I instead disregard these insurance and go directly to travel insurance companies, which has the record to provide full assistance if anything happens.
 To me, it’s just not worth the hassle to rely on a basic credit card insurance.

 Keep in mind that many will not provide repatriation and evacuation fees.
 And most importantly, you will most probably have to use the credit card to purchase the flight for your trip, so make sure you understand how it works.